 - In open and cross-country settings, this is the most economical, time-saving, and air pollution saving option; up to 5 kilometers can sometimes be completed in one day

-- Plow at a depth of up to 3 feet; install pipe or cable up to 2 inch; leaves very little evidence that insertion of a pipe or cable has occurred
+- Plow at a depth up to 5 feet; install pipe or cable up to 2 inch; leaves very little evidence insertion of a pipe or cable has occurred

 - The pipe or cable is laid completely behind the plow blade, before the trench has time to collapse